fchmainy/awaf_tf_docs/5.policyBuilderSingle/README.md

 ```

 Now you can go on your BIG-IP UI and associate the A.WAF Policy **scenario5** to the Virtual Server **scenario5.vs**.

 Note: remember, the Virtual Server and the whole application service can be automated using the BIG-IP provider with the AS3 or FAST resources.

 </br></br>

 ## Simulate a WAF Policy workflow

+Go to the DVWA Application through the BIGIP (if you are using UDF, there is a **scenario5** access.
+The credentials to log in to DVWA is admin/password.

+Go browse the DVWA website and create some attacks.

 Here is a typical workflow:
 You should have 22 Learning Suggestions with your WAF Policy.